unimorph/ud-compatibility/README.md

 The driver of the entire endeavor is the file `marry.py`, which marries a UD dataset to its affiliated UniMorph.

-First, update the paths in `paths.py` to reflect where your UD (and UniMorph, if evaluating) data are stored.

 #### Conversion

 To convert *one* file to UniMorph, give the path (and optionally the specific language converter you'd like to use).